curtisyungen/outwork-1.0/README.md

 # Outwork
 **by Curtis Yungen**

+#### This version is obsolete.
+Check out Outwork 2.0 here: https://outwork-cjy.herokuapp.com.

 August 2019

 Outwork is a website where two of my friends and I can log our running, biking, swimming, or lifting workouts, track metrics, and compete for awards.
 Currently, only these three users are allowed to have accounts on the site.
 However, the entire site is viewable in a read-only format via the Guest account.

-Check it out by visiting https://outwork-cjy.herokuapp.com.
+Check it out by visiting https://outwork-1.herokuapp.com.

 <hr/>